-The self-assured Edward has accompanied his father, famous explorer Herb Kemp, to Abaytor.
-Herb is on a mission to save Earth’s bee population, but Edward couldn’t care less and just wants the comforts of home.
-Burn, an off-kilter Abaytorian with a desire for change, is charged with escorting Edward down the Copper River to Herb’s spaceship.
-As they travel through perilous lands on a makeshift raft, they are in a constant battle with the river, themselves and each other.
-Edward’s problems with his father are laid bare as they are hunted, starved, almost drowned, and confronted by difficult choices.
-But, among the striking landscapes and colourful people of Abaytor, Edward slowly learns about trust, self-acceptance and love.
+Edward's famous father has dragged him to Abaytor on a mission to save Earth’s bees - but Edward just wants to go home.
+Burn, an off-kilter Abaytorian, is charged with escorting Edward down the Copper River to the spaceship.
+They travel through perilous lands on a makeshift raft, in constant battle with the river, themselves and each other - while Edward slowly learns about trust and acceptance.

 The problem was, simply put, that I didn’t feel what my father felt.
 In fact, I didn’t give a fuck about the planet with its backwards and frankly sex-obsessed natives and total lack of creature comforts.

 My father waved once in farewell.
 I ignored him, tilted my head back, and rolled my neck.
 My head hurt and the annoying native boy’s humming added to the symphony of pain.

 “Wave goodbye, Ed-ward.”
 Burn’s voice rang with merriment as he rammed his push pole into the sandy bank and heaved the Copper Queen into the twisting flow of the river.
 The raft jolted.
 I tumbled off the barrel, sprawled at Burn’s feet and looked up into his stupid grinning face.
 He flashed his eyebrows and laughed.
 I so wanted to punch him, but I couldn’t get off this hellhole of a planet without him.READ MORE